 Another key trend will be setting triggers around your home that go off as you move around it.
 Wearing a smart bracelet that makes decisions for you, so that when you wake up, the downstairs lights will turn on and coffee will start brewing.

 Interactive projectors are another product that people are buzzing about.
-They are already available, like the Sony Xperia, and reflect onto any flat surface.
+Companies such as Sony have already demonstrated such devices, which project an image onto any flat surface.
 But what’s really smart about it is that you can then interact with the image itself.
 And not just in your Star Trek dreams.